nwhitehead/luacommander/README.md

 option.
 The input line is split based on the expression which means that each field element does not contain the field separator characters.

-The line separator can be changed with the `-I' option.
+The line separator can be changed with the `-I` option.
 The input file is split using this regular expression.
 So by default each line stored in the `_` variable does not include a newline at the end.